The best piano teacher in London. It even says so on his website. — Lenny Henry

 Here's how my lessons work:

-- I'll arrange them to suit your level (beginner's very welcome!)
+- I'll find arrangements of them that suit your level or arrange them myself (beginner's very welcome!)

 - I'll then teach them to you using specially developed teaching techniques, detailed lesson notes, and personalized practice videos